Alberta Gaming and Liquor Commission (AGLC)

 British Columbia Liquor Distribution Branch (LDB)

-In British Columbia, the Liquor Distribution Branch (LDB) is one of two branches of government responsible for the beverage alcohol industry.
 The Liquor Distribution Act gives the LDB the sole right to purchase beverage alcohol both within BC and from outside the province, in accordance with the federal Importation of Intoxicating Liquors Act.

-As of March 31, 2010, the LDB:
+As of March 31, 2014, the LDB:

-• has a workforce of approximately 3,500 full- and part-time employees;
+- has a workforce of approximately 3,600 full- and part-time employees;

-• has a Head Office facility in Vancouver.
+- has a Head Office facility in Vancouver.

 Société des alcools du Québec (SAQ)